Academic-Paper-Codes/FreeChain-Blockchain/README.md

 # FreORE-FISCO-BCOS

-A FISCO-BCOS smart contract package implementing the FreORE (Frequency-hiding Order-Revealing Encryption) scheme for secure and privacy-preserving data operations on blockchain.
+A FISCO-BCOS implementation of the FreORE (Frequency-resistant Order-Revealing Encryption) scheme for secure and privacy-preserving data operations on blockchain.

 ## Introduction

-FreORE-FISCO-BCOS is a smart contract package that implements the FreORE encryption scheme for the FISCO-BCOS blockchain platform.
-This package enables secure comparison operations on encrypted data while hiding the frequency information of the underlying plaintext values, making it ideal for privacy-preserving applications such as secure range queries, encrypted data sorting, and confidential data processing on blockchain.
+FreORE-FISCO-BCOS is a package that implements the FreORE encryption scheme for the FISCO-BCOS blockchain platform.
+This package enables secure comparison operations on encrypted data while resisting frequency analysis attacks on the underlying plaintext values, making it ideal for privacy-preserving applications such as secure range queries, encrypted data sorting, and confidential data processing on blockchain.

 ## Package Overview

 This package provides a complete implementation of the FreORE encryption scheme optimized for FISCO-BCOS blockchain.
-It includes smart contracts, Python interfaces, and utility functions for deploying and interacting with the encryption scheme on the blockchain.
+It includes Python interfaces and utility functions for deploying and interacting with the encryption scheme on the blockchain.

 ### Key Features

 - **Order-Revealing Encryption**: Enables comparison operations on encrypted data without revealing the actual values
-- **Frequency-Hiding**: Protects against frequency analysis attacks by introducing controlled randomness
+- **Frequency-Resistant**: Protects against frequency analysis attacks by introducing controlled randomness
-- **Efficient Blockchain Implementation**: Optimized for gas efficiency and blockchain storage
+- **Efficient Blockchain Implementation**: Optimized for blockchain storage and performance
 - **Trapdoor Mechanism**: Supports secure range queries on encrypted data
-- **Smart Contract Integration**: Ready-to-deploy contracts for FISCO-BCOS

 ## Package Structure

 ```
 FreORE-FISCO-BCOS/
-├── contracts/                 # Solidity smart contracts
-│   ├── FreOREStorage.sol      # Contract for storing encrypted data
-│   ├── FreORECompare.sol      # Contract for comparison operations
-│   └── FreOREQuery.sol        # Contract for query operations
 ├── python/                    # Python implementation and interfaces
 │   ├── freore.py              # FreORE implementation
 │   └── blockchain_interface.py # Interface to FISCO-BCOS